MicrosoftDocs/memdocs/memdocs/intune/apps/app-management.md

 - You might need to manage apps on both company devices and users' personal devices.
 - You must ensure that your network and your data remain secure.

-Additionally, you might want to assign and manage apps on devices that are not enrolled with Intune.
+Additionally, you might want to assign and manage apps on devices that are not enrolled with Intune.<p>

 > [!VIDEO https://www.microsoft.com/videoplayer/embed/RE4MRyj]